cocotb/cocotb/documentation/source/task_bfms.rst

 HDL interface is always up-to-date with the Python definition of the BFM API.

-The ``cocotb-bfmgen`` script generates the appropriate BFM interface files based on the BFMs required for a given testbench.
+The :command:`cocotb-bfmgen` script generates the appropriate BFM interface files based on the BFMs required for a given testbench.

 The ``cocotb-bfmgen`` script accepts the following options: